NACoDigTeam/naco-tables/naco-playbook.md

 ## Information Technology (IT) Standing Committee
-**Section:** County Practices (Technology) **Audience:** Open to elected or appointed officials and county staff of NACo member counties, boroughs, and parishes.
-Engagement Details: Meets at least twice per year, with additional virtual meetings.
+**Section:** County Practices (Technology) **Audience:** Open to elected or appointed officials and county staff of NACo member counties, boroughs, and parishes **Frequency:**  Meets at least twice per year, with additional virtual meetings **Status:** Active and open to new members
-**Frequency:**
-**Status:** Active and open to new members

 **Website:** [Visit Page](https://www.naco.org/committee/information-technology-standing-committee)